-The feminisation and sexualisation of “Brazil” by way of cover art may or may not have been something where the producer Berendt had a hand; nor was it necessarily inconsistent with the “cheesecake” way that other non-Brazilian recordings were marketed by Saba/MPS and other German labels at the time (c.f. e.g. Fischer 1999; Mueller 2009).
-It was also not inconsistent, however, with what Michael Ruesenberg (2004) has referred to as Berendt’s “erotomania”, including in relation to dark-skinned and mixed-race women.
-Berendt’s 1996 autobiography reveals that he regarded interracial sexual encounters as having an anti-racist value, and that they were invested in a project of “creating” a post-racial world, far removed from the racial thinking of the Nazi era (Berendt 1996: 106).
-This discourse was clearly partly influenced by his family’s own experience of the Nazi era, as well as by his experiences in Brazil, and by his positive interpretation of Brazil’s race mixing and so-called “racial democracy” (see, for example, Berendt 1977, 338-340).
-Berendt also advanced a similar naïve and self-justifying argument in the 1980s in relation to “Weltmusik,” where he suggested that “the god Eros and Lady Music” had done much to break down racial thinking (Berendt 1985, 8).
+The feminization and sexualization of Brazil by way of cover art may or may not have reflected producer Berendt’s influence, nor was it inconsistent with the “cheesecake” way in which other non-Brazilian recordings were marketed by Saba/MPS and other German labels at the time.
+However, it was also not inconsistent with what Michael Ruesenberg has called Berendt’s “erotomania,” including in relation to dark-skinned and mixed-race women.
+Berendt’s 1996 autobiography reveals that he believed interracial sexual encounters had an antiracist value and that they were invested in a project of “creating” a postracial world, far removed from the racial thinking of the Nazi era.
+This discourse was clearly influenced by his family’s own experience of the Nazi era, by his experiences in Brazil, and by his positive interpretation of Brazil’s race mixing and “racial democracy.”
+Berendt advanced a similarly naive and self-justifying argument in the 1980s in relation to Weltmusik, where he suggested that “the god Eros and Lady Music” had done much to break down racial thinking.

-In the 1960s Berendt’s discourse had not yet taken on this overtly sexualised tone, though he was very much committed to the idea of using music as a way of transcending categories such as the nation or race.
-Indeed, he was interested in the way that jazz and the musical “encounters” it allowed might offer a platform on which to engage in symbolic internationalism, and thereby contribute to banishing the evils of the recent German past.
+In the 1960s Berendt’s discourse had not yet taken on this overtly sexualized tone, although he was very much committed to the idea of using music as a way of transcending categories such as the nation and race.
+Indeed, he was interested in the way jazz and the musical “encounters” it allowed might offer a platform on which to engage in symbolic internationalism and thereby contribute to banishing the evils of the recent German past.
 This ideological dimension was an important one for Berendt, perhaps as important as the musical dimension.
-Seizing especially on what he saw as the democratic, international and cosmopolitan aspects of jazz, but thereby appropriating the music from African-America, Berendt tenaciously promoted jazz in post-war Germany, putting it into service for a German post-Nazi project, aimed at liberalizing German hearts and minds (Berendt 1996, 314).
-By the early 1960s, he was beginning to incorporate “other” musics into that project too.
-In 1962, Berendt co-produced an encounter between a Japanese jazz group and a koto ensemble, and further developed this idea in 1965 at the Berlin Jazz Days (see Hurley 2008).
+Seizing especially on what he saw as the democratic, international, and cosmopolitan aspects of jazz but thereby appropriating the music from African America, Berendt tenaciously promoted jazz in postwar Germany, putting it into service for a German post-Nazi project, aimed at liberalizing German hearts and minds.
+By the early 1960s he was beginning to incorporate other musics into that project too.
+In 1962, Berendt coproduced an encounter between a Japanese jazz group and a koto ensemble, and he further developed this idea in 1965 at the Berlin Jazz Days.
 He soon began to conceive of other such meetings that would eventually take their place in the important “Jazz Meets the World” series, one of the early cornerstones of world music in Germany.